AikidoSec/firewall-node/docs/cloud-functions.md

 If you're using the `exports.handler` style, you'll need to wrap your handler manually.

-At the very beginning of your file that contains your handler, add the following line:
+At the very beginning of the file that contains your handler, add the following line:

 ```js
 const { cloudFunction, preventPrototypePollution } = require("@aikidosec/runtime");